mmatteo23/sismord-frontend/README.md

 1. Join the Discord server using the invite link (if you are following the 2nd path, our test discord channel is [here](https://discord.gg/jm2TWpTY), otherwise you have to join the server you created).
 2. The bot will send you a message with a link that redirects to the Sismord frontend.
 Click on the link to go to the verification process.
 3. Follow the zkConnect flow to verify your identity.
-4. Go back to the Discord channel and you should see a new role assigned to you (in case you followed the 2nd path, you should see the `chad` role).
+4. Go back to the Discord channel and you should see a new role assigned to you (in case you followed the 2nd path, you should see the `chad` role, and a channel accessible only if you have that role).